thomasrotchford/CS386-2024-multiPainter/Deliverables/D7_Verification.md

 For the most interesting and engaging page, the users agreed that free-draw and community were the most engaging, and also agreed that the main page and the template were the least engaging.
 This is a good example of places for us to work on for the next iteration of the website

 For things to be implemented and improved.
 User 1 noted that it could add to the website overall if we cleaned up the "paint" page, and made its use more clear.
-User 2 felt it could be a nice easter egg if the buttons had SFX, or the cat meowed and got up and moved when you clicked on it.
-User 3 suggested we had more professional text on the home page, and had more information or picture on the home page to explain our website and vibes.
+User 2 felt it could be a nice easter egg if the buttons had SFX or the cat meowed and got up and moved when you clicked on it.
+User 3 suggested we had more professional text on the home page, and had more information or pictures on the home page to explain our website and vibes.
 They said it would be nice if we had an about us / about multipixel page on the website.
 A tutorial would also be nice they said.

 #### For Task 2

 #### For Task 3